verata-veritatis/sky-tools/README.md

 ### API Settings

 You'll need to have a working API and Secret key from Bittrex, with viewing **and** trading privileges.
 To do this, you'll first have to set up 2-Factor Authentication from the Settings menu.

+- Click on *Settings* at the top once you are logged in on Bittrex.
+Go to the *Two-Factor Authentication* tab and setup 2FA.
-Go to the *API Keys* tab and click *Add New Key*.
-From here, you'll see that a new key will be added and you'll have to confirm this change using your authenticator code. **Copy your secret key and store it, because once you click away from the page, _it's gone_.**  Be sure to turn on *READ INFO*, *TRADE LIMIT* and *TRADE MARKET* options. *WITHDRAW* isn't needed for the time being.
+- Go to the *API Keys* tab and click *Add New Key*.
+From here, you'll see that a new key will be added and you'll have to confirm this change using your authenticator code.
+- **Copy your secret key and store it, because once you click away from the page, _it's gone_.**
+- Be sure to turn on *READ INFO*, *TRADE LIMIT* and *TRADE MARKET* options. *WITHDRAW* isn't needed for the time being.

 When the bot asks you for the API key and Secret key, these are the two codes you'll want to feed it.

 ### Instructions